barmiel4/AsteroidHunterGame/README.md

 ## Usage
 ### How to run it
-Project can be run either directly from UE 5.3.2, after clonning the repository and building the binaries, or from the latest build, that can be downloaded from the Releases section.
+Project can be run either directly from UE 5.3.2, after cloning the repository and building the binaries, or from the latest build that can be downloaded from the Releases section.

 ### How to play it
 * **A and D** keys to move left and right